Is Your Local Business Invisible Online? Discover Local Buzz! [Infographic]

 Encourage Social Media Reviews – Some 58% of searchers are more likely to use a local business if a social network connection recommended it, says the Local Search Usage research.
 The study, which was conducted by comScore for 15miles/Neustar Localeze, also found that consumers who actively search for local businesses on social networks also use (50%) and submit (41%) consumer reviews.

 Facilitate Web Check-ins – When customers check in on your shop using services like Foursquare, that activity is published and seen by his network.
 You can use promotions to attract check-ins.
 Some of the most popular promos are the “friend deal” (reward is given when a group of people check-in together) and the “loyalty deal” (reward is given after a number of check-ins).
 Why?
 Research by Pew Internet shows more smartphone owners are now using check-in or geo-social services.
-The percentage is at 18% as of 2012, significantly up from only 4% in 2010.
+The percentage is at 18%.

 Dominate Google’s Local Search Results With These Four Simple Tactics